cram2/pycram/examples/language.md

 ## Combination of Expressions

 You can also combine different language expressions to further structure your plans.
-If you combine sequential and paralle expression please keep in mind that sequential expressions bind stringer than parallel ones.
+If you combine sequential and parallel expression please keep in mind that sequential expressions bind stringer than parallel ones.
 For example:

 ```
 navigate | park + move_torso